UBC-MDS/beijing_air_quality_analysis/src/Beijing_air_quality_EDA.md

 | WSPM    | Wind speed (m/s)                        |                 318 |
 | station | Name of the air-quality monitoring site |                   0 |

+Table 2.
+Description and missing data of the original dataset

 As we are interested to determine how PM2.5 levels have changed, we would like to see if there are any micro changes associated with how these levels shift across months and hours.